James Bickford (racing driver)

-James Harrison Bickford (born March 16, 1998) is an American stock car racing driver.
-Residing in Napa, California.
+James Harrison Bickford (born March 16, 1998) is an American former stock car racing driver from Napa, California.
 He last competed full-time in the NASCAR K&N Pro Series West, driving the No. 6 Ford Fusion.

-Bickford was born in Napa, California to parents Tom and Teresa Bickford.
-James is related to four-time NASCAR Sprint Cup champion and three-time Daytona 500 champion, Jeff Gordon.
-Gordon is James’ paternal cousin.

-Throughout his career, Bickford has won over 200 main event victories and taken home titles including Rookie of the Year at Ukiah Speedway (2010), Legends of the Pacific Rookie of the Year (2011), Semi-Pro Legends champion (2011), NASCAR Whelen All-American Late Model Series champion (2013) and K&N Pro Series West Rookie of the Year (2014).
+Bickford is a paternal cousin of four-time NASCAR Sprint Cup champion and three-time Daytona 500 champion Jeff Gordon.
+Throughout his career, Bickford won over 200 main event victories and earned titles including Rookie of the Year at Ukiah Speedway (2010), Legends of the Pacific Rookie of the Year (2011), Semi-Pro Legends champion (2011), NASCAR Whelen All-American Late Model Series champion (2013), and K&N Pro Series West Rookie of the Year (2014).

-Career
+Early life

+Bickford was born on March 16, 1998, in Napa, California, to parents Tom and Teresa Bickford.
+He attended St. Apollinaris Catholic School.
+His father, Tom Bickford, had made Quarter Midget parts in the late 1970s and early 1980s for Ron Stanley race cars, and later for nephew Jeff Gordon as Gordon and his father, John, traveled the country competing in Quarter Midget races.

+Racing career

-2004–2010: Quarter Midgets
+Quarter Midgets (2004–2010)

-In the late 1970s and early ‘80s, Tom Bickford was making Quarter Midget parts for Ron Stanley race cars, and shortly after, began making parts for nephew Jeff Gordon, as Jeff and his father, John, traveled across the country to compete in Quarter Midget races.
-James began racing in the Quarter Midgets at the age of five.
-At this age, Tom referred to racing as a “fathers-sons-sport”.
-Bickford won 69 of 75 races entered in just one of three different Quarter Midget Divisions he raced during 2007.
+Bickford began racing in Quarter Midgets at the age of five.
+Tom described racing at that age as a "fathers-sons-sport."
+By nine years old, Bickford was racing 48 weeks per year.
+In 2007, he won 69 of 75 races entered in just one of the three Quarter Midget divisions in which he competed.

-By the age of nine, Bickford was racing 48 weeks out of the year.
-By 2010, the young driver, who attended St. Apollinaris Catholic school, had won 15 Quarter Midget championships: four local track championships, two Nor Cal championships, four regional championships, two California 500 championships, two Western States Mona championships and one Dirt Road National, as well as close to 200 main events.
+By 2010, Bickford had won 15 Quarter Midget championships: four local track championships, two NorCal championships, four regional championships, two California 500 championships, two Western States Monza championships, and one Dirt Road National, along with close to 200 main events.

-Toward the end of this time, Bickford wanted to move up from Quarter Midgets to Bandolero cars, but needed to raise money to purchase the necessary equipment.
-In order to raise sufficient funds, he held a fundraiser called the "KGA" (Kids Golf Association) at age eleven.
-Tom Bickford noted, “It costs a lot of money making the step from little cars to big cars.
-But he definitely has the desire [to race]”.
+Wishing to advance to Bandolero cars, Bickford needed to raise funds for new equipment, including a HANS device and a Bandolero car.
+At age eleven, he organized a fundraising golf tournament for children called the "KGA" (Kids Golf Association) at Vintner's Golf Club in Yountville, California (see Fundraising).